camunda/camunda/optimize/client/FRONTEND_OVERVIEW.md

 ### Components

 The `components` directory is where the main routes and page components of the application exist.
-Additionally, it contains the **PrivateRoute** component which contains the logic for protected routes handling.
+Additionally, it contains the **PrivateRoute** component, which contains the logic for protected routes handling.

 ### Modules